 Carbon capture allows manufacturers to avoid expense in adapting to run on clean energy and the technology already exists in order to get carbon capture projects up and running.
 It also opens up new business opportunities in creating hydrogen which could then be sold on as fuel.

-The National Grid have already set up a large carbon capture project in the Yorkshire and Humber region and are now looking to continue developing on this work with their partners Drax and Equinor.
+Developments around new environmental technology in 2022 include efforts by the UK National Grid who have already set up a large carbon capture project in the Yorkshire and Humber region, and are now looking to continue developing on this work with their partners Drax and Equinor.
 The project could see the Humber become the world’s first net zero carbon region.
 For this project, the carbon is taken from industrial factories in this region and piped into storage in the North Sea.

 The “storage” is a porous rock under the seabed which is injected with liquid carbon dioxide.
 Alongside this project, Phillips 66, Uniper and Vitol have proposed the Humber Zero decarbonisation project, placing the UK as global leaders of carbon capture technology alongside Scandinavia and the United States.